|

 continued under U.S. jurisdiction into 1949).
 The primary proceedings

-were held in this side wing, in the hall with the large windows.
+were held in this side wing, in the courtroom with the large windows.
 The

 photo on the left was taken shortly before the verdicts were announced